CumulusNetworks/docs/content/version/cumulus-linux-321/Layer-One-and-Two/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode-for-Large-scale-Layer-2-Environments.md

  - /display/CL321/VLAN+aware+Bridge+Mode+for+Large+scale+Layer+2+Environments
  - /pages/viewpage.action?pageId=5126846
 pageID: 5126846
+---
----The Cumulus Linux bridge driver supports two configuration modes, one that is VLAN-aware, and one that follows a more traditional Linux bridge model.
+The Cumulus Linux bridge driver supports two configuration modes, one that is VLAN-aware, and one that follows a more traditional Linux bridge model.